 The bill aims to enhance school emergency response protocols by mandating the implementation of mobile panic alert systems in school districts across Montana.
-These systems are designed to facilitate real-time coordination between various emergency services and must integrate with local public safety infrastructure to effectively transmit 9-1-1 calls.
+These systems are designed to facilitate real-time coordination among various emergency services and must integrate with local public safety infrastructure to effectively transmit 9-1-1 calls.
 Additionally, the bill requires that all school personnel receive training on the use of these systems at the start of each school year.
-The Superintendent of Public Instruction is tasked with approving a list of mobile panic alert systems that meet specific criteria, including the ability to alert designated personnel and provide emergency responders with critical information during emergencies.
+The Superintendent of Public Instruction is tasked with approving a list of mobile panic alert systems that meet specific criteria, including the ability to alert designated personnel and provide emergency responders with critical information during a crisis.

 Statutes affected: